AiglonDore/AiglonDore/README.md

 - 👋 Hi, I’m @AiglonDore
 - 👀 I’m interested in computer science and applied mathematics.
 - 🌱 I’m currently learning these two subjects.
+I love finance and data science.
 - 💞️ I’m looking to collaborate on C++ or Python projects if I have some time.
 - 📫 How to reach me : thomas.roiseux@outlook.com